karthikshivas/karthikshivas/README.md

 - 👋 Hi, I’m @karthikshivas
-- 👀 I’m interested in Erlang and Elixir
+- 👀 I’m experienced in Erlang for a decade and mastered learning Elixir, Phoenix and LiveView
-- 🌱 I’m currently learning Elixir
+- 🌱 I’m currently exploring new opportunities in Elixir
 - 📫 Reach me at karthikshivas@gmail.com

 <!---